 Meet a Counsellor

-Please note: In response to public health authorities’ recommendation on social distancing to mitigate the spread of COVID-19 cases, effective immediately the uOttawa’s Counselling Services will be offering appointments by telephone and by videoconference to promote the safety of our uOttawa community.
+In response to public health authorities’ recommendation on physical distancing to mitigate the spread of COVID-19 cases, the uOttawa’s Counselling Services will be offering teletherapy appointments by audio or videoconference to promote the safety of our uOttawa community.

 Our services will not be offered in person until further notice, but same-day remote sessions are still available.

 Counselling is a confidential service for students who are dealing with temporary life difficulties such as homesickness, relationship breakup, serious illness or death of a family member, academic or financial stress, etc. The aim of counselling is to facilitate a timely return to normal functioning.